 As a data professional, you are likely consumed with data in the same way a music professor is consumed with notes.
 When that scholar teaches a class, they can’t just spill out every single bit of detail they know.
 An enormous infodump would be overwhelming, and it would probably turn students off, especially younger or non-major students.
 Good teachers consider the knowledge and needs of their students.

 Similarly, it’s crucial for you to set aside your own immersion in the data and ask the questions: What does my audience need?
 How often will they look at this data?
 What do they need from it?
 What do they already know about this subject?
 Have they used dashboards before?

 If you spend time figuring out the answers to these questions, your dashboards will be better for the only people who really matter: the people using them.

 For example, these dashboards by Anya A’Hearn show a range of choices.
-Each has a different audience and point of views.
+Each of these dashboards was meant to communicate to specific audiences.
 Each demands different skills and challenges.

 This next dashboard is colorful and eye-catching.
 It has a strong, clearly worded message and is working hard to get that message across.

 In their book The Elements of Style, William Strunk Jr. and E.B.
 White advise us to “omit needless words.”
 In writing, redundancies and empty terms can cause static that gets in the way of communication.
 The same is true of dashboards.
 Excess information, confusing graphics, and unnecessary features can also make a dashboard difficult to use and understand.

 For example, here are three visualizations of the distribution of tornadoes in the United States, representing the first nine months of the year.